Phase Stabilization of a Frequency Comb using Multipulse Quantum Interferometry

-\paragraph{Multi-pulse unitaries.-} We want a protocol that efficiently detects the difference between the sequence of unequal pulses $U_{tot} = \prod_{i=1}^N U_i,$ and the ideal case $U_1^N$.
-Let us first assume an ideal qubit, seeking an ordering of pulses with which the fidelity $\vert \text{tr}(U_1^{N\dagger} U_{\text{tot}}) \vert$ decreases most rapidly with $N.$ The simplest protocol (1A) applies $N$ consecutive pulses [cf. Fig.~\ref{fig:setup}a] with low intensity, $\theta \ll 1$, on the qubit, which adiabatically follows the phase
+\paragraph{Multipulse unitaries.-} We want a protocol that efficiently detects the difference between a sequence of unequal pulses $U_{tot} = \prod_{i=1}^N U_i,$ and the ideal case $U_1^N$.
+Let us first assume an ideal qubit, seeking an ordering of pulses with which the fidelity $\vert \text{tr}(U_1^{N\dagger} U_{\text{tot}}) \vert$ decreases most rapidly with $N.$ The simplest protocol (1A) applies $N$ consecutive pulses [cf. Fig.~\ref{fig:setup}a] with low intensity, $\theta \ll 1$, on the qubit, which adiabatically follows the phase \ifcheckpagelimits\else

-Note how the pulse-to-pulse phase difference $\Delta \phi$ decreases the amplitude of the Rabi oscillations and can be measured.
-However, as we will show later on, the functional dependence on $\Delta\phi$, implies a low sensitivity on the phase in practical implementations of the protocol.
+\fi Note how the pulse-to-pulse phase difference $\Delta \phi$ decreases the amplitude of the Rabi oscillations and can be measured.
+However, as we show later on, the functional dependence on $\Delta\phi$ implies a low sensitivity on the phase in practical implementations of the protocol.

-We can do much better by changing the intensity regime to $\theta=\pi/2$ (protocol 1B), where each comb pulse is capable of completely flipping the state of the atom.
-Under these conditions, for an even set of pulses we get
+We can do much better by changing the intensity regime to $\theta=\pi$ (protocol 1B), where each comb pulse can flip the state of the atom.
+Under these conditions, for an even set of pulses we get \ifcheckpagelimits\else